ewise-systems/aegisJS/README.md

 An object that contains a stream and methods to control it.
 The stream automatically pauses when it receives an object with a `status` equal to `userInput` from the PDV server.

-* `stream$` \<Stream> A monadic event stream which can be mapped, switched, flattened, etc. Each event is a `PDVPollingObject`.
-Subscribing to this stream will grant you access to its data.
+* `run` \<Function> Begins the polling process against the PDV server.
+Returns a monadic event stream which can be mapped, switched, flattened, etc. Each stream event is a `PDVPollingObject`.
+Subscribing to this stream will grant you access to each event.
 * `resume` \<Function> Resumes the aggregation if it is paused, allowing the stream to continue.
 Takes an array of Prompts as input.
 * `stop` \<Function> Terminates the aggregation, which will eventually terminate the stream.